Breaking Down the Bankless Backlash

 “They all come together and, like, amalgamate into the DAO,” he said.
 Hoffman and Adams at one point paid two Bankless staffers for an additional role of “DAO coordination,” who could have had the CEO title, if that term made sense in the world of DAOs.

 DAOs are something of a crypto-specific idea, once described by the New York Times as a “group chat with a bank account.”
-Some DAOs oversee major financial operations, like MakerDAO and Maker, but they’re usually just a social group with a Discord channel and a token that gates access to the club and serves as seed funding.
+Some DAOs oversee major financial operations, like MakerDAO and Maker, but they’re usually just a social group with a Discord channel and a token that gates club access and serves as seed funding.
 And like most crypto-specific ideas: they have issues.

 The Bankless founders, after initially getting defensive and deflecting responsibility for the DAO’s actions, are now on Twitter and the Bankless Discord, making attempts at damage control.
 There’s “an actual meeting later this week to just to see each other face-to-face,” Hoffman said.

-Note: CORRECTION (NOV.
-27, 2023): It's Ryan Sean Adams, not Adam Sean Adams.